 If your machine can cut long lengths of vinyl, draw a rectangle around the design that is the same width as your board.
 This will make laying out the stencil on your board so much easier.
 The height can just be a couple of inches taller than your design.
 This is the method I used and so I drew a rectangle that measured 11.5″ x 68″.

 If your machine can’t cut long lengths of vinyl, draw a rectangle around each letter.
 Make sure the rectangle is the same width as your board.
 The height just needs to be a little taller than each letter.
 You might need to ungroup and use the slice or knife tool to get the stencil to cut correctly.
 Once you’re done, the stencil should look like one of the two examples below.

-Before I started painting, I made sure to really rub the vinyl onto the board.
 For the bigger sections of the design, I use a makeup sponge to apply the paint.
 I just love how smooth the paint goes on with the sponges.
 For the small, tight areas around the flowers, I used a small paintbrush.

 Let the paint dry between each coat.
 I ended up painting about 3 layers.

 Once the paint is dry to the touch, pull up the vinyl stencil.
 If there are any bleeds, you can use a craft knife to carefully scrape off the excess paint.

 If desired, seal your wood with an acrylic sealer.